 INTRODUCTION

-Mitochondrial dysfunction is a causative factor for numerous diseases and pathology and may be a potential primary driver of the aging process itself.
-One cause of mitochondrial dysfunction in vivo is loss of mitochondrial protein homeostasis (mito-proteostasis), the tightly regulated balance of protein translation, protein quality control and protein degradation.
-In the case of the mitochondria is complicated by two significant factors.
-First, > 90% of the mitochondrial proteome is translated in the cytosol and imported to the mitochondria in an unfolded state in which they are highly susceptible to oxidation (1).
-Second, relative to the cytosolic proteome, the mitochondrial proteome is highly enriched in methionine which is one of the most readily oxidized amino acids due to its side-chain sulfur atom (2, 3).
+Mitochondrial dysfunction is a causative factor of numerous diseases and pathologies and may be a potential primary driver of the aging process itself.
+One cause of mitochondrial dysfunction in vivo is the loss of mitochondrial protein homeostasis (mito-proteostasis) as well as the tightly regulated balance of protein translation, protein quality control, and protein degradation.
+In the case of the mitochondria is complicated by two significant factors: First, > 90% of the mitochondrial proteome is translated in the cytosol and imported to the mitochondria in an unfolded state, in which it is highly susceptible to oxidation (1).
+Second, relative to the cytosolic proteome, the mitochondrial proteome is highly enriched in methionine, which is one of the most readily oxidized amino acids due to its side-chain sulfur atom (2, 3).
 The sequence of some of the proteins that make up the electron transport chain complexes have been reported to be 8-13% methionine in contrast to an average usage rate of 2.2-2.8% among all cellular proteins (2).
-Thus, there is conundrum on why the highly oxidative environment of the mitochondria would contain such a high amount of easily oxidized proteins.
+Thus, there is a conundrum as to why the highly oxidative environment of mitochondria would contain such a high amount of easily oxidized proteins.

 Among the eukaryotic antioxidant defenses, methionine sulfoxide reductase A (MsrA) plays a unique role in the oxidative repair, and potentially redox regulation, of proteins in the cells.
-MsrA was classically defined as a repair enzyme capable of catalytic reduction of oxidized methionine, or methionine sulfoxides (4).
-Subsequent discovery of other methionine sulfoxide reductases also pointed out that there is stereo-specificity among these enzymes with MsrA capable of reduction of primarily the S-epimer of methionine sulfoxide.
-However, there is growing evidence that MsrA plays a larger role in the regulation of cellular homeostasis.
-For example, MsrA has also been shown to have stereo-specific oxidase activity targeted to methionine (5).
-MsrA may then be capable of regulating protein function through redox regulation of methionine residues (6).
-In addition, MsrA has been shown to play protein chaperone-like role in folding proteins; MsrA preferentially repairs oxidized methionine in unfolded proteins and protect these proteins from oxidative protein misfolding (7).
+MsrA has been classically defined as a repair enzyme capable of the catalytic reduction of oxidized methionine or methionine sulfoxides (4).
+The subsequent discovery of other methionine sulfoxide reductases also pointed out that there is stereo-specificity among such enzymes with MsrA capable of the reduction of primarily the S-epimer of methionine sulfoxide.
+However, there is a growing amount of evidence that MsrA plays a larger role in the regulation of cellular homeostasis.
+For example, MsrA has also been shown to have a stereo-specific oxidase activity targeted toward methionine (5).
+MsrA may then be capable of regulating protein function through. the redox regulation of methionine residues (6).
+In addition, MsrA has been shown to play a protein chaperone-like role in folding proteins; MsrA preferentially repairs oxidized methionine in unfolded proteins and protects these proteins from oxidative protein misfolding (7).
 Lastly, MsrA may assist in targeting excessively damaged proteins for proteasome-mediated degradation through ubiquitin-like protein modifications that are distinct from its catalytic modification function (8).

-MsrA is expressed ubiquitously in mammals and at the sub-cellular level is located natively in the both the cytosol and the mitochondria.
-In yeast, deletion of MsrA significantly increases production of reactive oxygen species (ROS) and reduces mitochondrial efficiency when yeast are grown on substrates of the electron transport chain (ETC) (9).
-These defects are not ascribed to reduced mitochondrial number but rather a reduced number of competent mitochondria in MsrA-deleted yeast.
-In mammalian retinal pigment epithelial (RPE) cells, knockdown of MsrA reduced mitochondrial ATP content and the activity of ETC complex IV (10).
-Conversely, adenoviral overexpression of MsrA in RPE cells increased mitochondrial ATP and boosted ETC complex IV activity.
+MsrA is expressed ubiquitously in mammals and, at the sub-cellular level, is located natively in both the cytosol and mitochondria.
+In yeast, the deletion of MsrA significantly increased the production of reactive oxygen species (ROS) and reduced mitochondrial efficiency when yeast are grown on substrates of the electron transport chain (ETC) (9).
+These defects were not ascribed to reduced mitochondrial number but rather a reduced number of competent mitochondria in MsrA-deleted yeast.
+In mammalian retinal pigment epithelial (RPE) cells, the knockdown of MsrA reduced mitochondrial ATP content and the activity of ETC complex IV (10).
+Conversely, the adenoviral overexpression of MsrA in RPE cells increased mitochondrial ATP and boosted ETC complex IV activity.
 Mitochondria isolated from a mouse model of Alzheimer’s disease also lacking MsrA similarly showed reduced oxygen consumption and ETC complex IV activity (11).
-Mice lacking MsrA have also show increased mitochondrial fragmentation and damage following exposure to the DNA damaging agent cisplatin (12).
-Collectively, these findings suggest a role for MsrA, and regulation of methionine oxidation indirectly, in preserving normal mitochondrial energetic function.
+Mice lacking MsrA have also shown increased mitochondrial fragmentation and damage following exposure to the DNA damaging agent cisplatin (12).
+Collectively, these findings suggest the role of MsrA and, indirectly, the regulation of methionine oxidation, in preserving normal mitochondrial energetic function.